Parenting Stress: 10 evidence-based tips for making life better

 from other people.
 You're also more likely to experience a downward spiral of

-Once primed for bad news, people tend to pay more attention to upsetting images,
+After a very brief exposure to negative emotional content, people tend to pay more attention to upsetting images,

 threatening words, and negative feedback (Cartwright-Hatton et al 2014; Forbes